jyotipatthak/flipkart/README.md

 ## 🎋 `COLLABORATORS`
-This project is created within a team of two members.
+This project is created by :
 - [@jyoti pathak](https://github.com/jyotipatthak)

 ##  📚`Feedback`